Milutin Ivković: Post-playing career

 In 1934, he graduated from the University of Belgrade Faculty of Medicine and after completing his military service he opened office in Belgrade.

 Ivković joined the Progressive Movement and was one of the leaders of the boycott of the Olympic Games in Berlin.
 In June 1938 he became the editor of Mladost, launched at the initiative of the Communist Youth League.

 Death and legacy

 During the occupation of Yugoslavia, he cooperated with the Yugoslav Partisans.
 He was persecuted and on several occasions arrested and prosecuted.
-On 24 May 1943 at 23:45 hours he was arrested and the next day at Jajinci he was shot and killed "for communist activities".
+On 24 May 1943, he was arrested and the next day at Jajinci he was shot and killed "for communist activities".
 His body was never found.

 The Football Association of Serbia set up in 1951 a plaque in the JNA Stadium (Partizan Stadium) and a street next to the Red Star Stadium (former playground of SK Jugoslavija) bears his name.
 Additionally, a monument made by Vladimir Jokanović, was erected in the outskirts of the same stadium and was inaugurated on 16 May 2013.